- Python 86.3%

 uv sync

-uv run fastapi dev src/app/main.py # public API → http://localhost:8000
+uv run fastapi dev src/cafe_car/main.py # public API → http://localhost:8000

-uv run fastapi dev src/app/admin_main.py # admin app → http://localhost:8001
+uv run fastapi dev src/cafe_car/admin_main.py # admin app → http://localhost:8001

+The admin app mounts at /, not at /admin.
 To simulate oauth2-proxy headers locally:

 curl -H "X-Auth-Request-User: alice" -H "X-Auth-Request-Email: alice@example.com" \